Achievable logoAchievable logo

 Features of the genetic code

 Degenerate: an amino acid may be coded by more than one codon.
 The wobble position of a codon refers to the 3rd nucleotide in a codon.
-Changes are seen in wobble position in codons for a single amino acid.
+Changes are often seen at the wobble position in codons that code for a single amino acid.

 Universal: the same code is used everywhere, including plants, humans, and microbes.